9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 show :: Show a => a -> String
 ```

-Let\'s look at some examples of converting values to strings:
+Let's look at some examples of converting values to strings:

 ``` screen
 ghci> show 1